seraphile/CMT/docs/rules.md

 * Deleting inappropriate posts on the spot
 * Summoning the Keepers

-If you have a problem with a Representatives, or any other discord user, utilize mod mail by DM-ing:
+If you have a problem with a Representative, or any other discord user, utilize mod mail by DM-ing:
 ```
 !MODMAIL_KEEPERS📮#0864
 ````